icons8/lunacy-docs/docs/linked_design.md

         url: '/text'
 ---

 You can control the appearance of web pages right from Lunacy.
 The feature that we call **linked design** lets you update designs in Lunacy and then apply the changes to the web page.
-This applies to changes in:
+This works with changes in:

 * Colors
 * Styling effects (borders, shadows, etc.)